Richard Webb

 Florida!

-indicate inventory is dwindling quickly – which, of course, is a major
+historically short supply – which, of course, is a major great reason to

 Favorable interest